Azure/iotedge-eflow/debugging/README.md

      1) Go to Azure Portal
      2) Go to the IoT Edge device provisioned to the EFLOW VM
      3) Set Modules and add the recently built.
      4) We need to expose port 22 to access the module SSH service.
-Here we use 10022 as the host port, but you may specify a different port, which will be used as an SSH port to connect into the Linux C# moduler.
+For the purpose of this example,  we use 10022 as the host port, but you may specify a different port, which will be used as an SSH port to connect into the Linux C# moduler.
+If another module is already using the port 10022, make sure to use another port number, otherwise the module will fail to start.
 Under “Container Create Options” make sure to include the following:

       ```yaml
       {